0xblackbird/Enum.sh/README.md

 # Update [07/8/2020]
 **1. Added a new (flag) that will enable all the options without requiring additional user input**

-# Enum.sh [BETA]
+# Enum.sh
-All of your enumeration tools coded in ONE script!
+All of your enumeration tools implemented in ONE single script!

 # Description
 An enumeration script that combines **several subdomain scanning tools**!